Enhanced axial migration of a deformable capsule in pulsatile channel flows: II. Problem statement and methods

 To answer these fundamental questions, we perform a series of fully resolved numerical simulations.
 We consider the motion of an initially spherical capsule with diameter $d_0$ (= $2a_0$ = $8$ $\mu$m) flowing in a circular channel of diameter $D$ (= 2$R$ = $20$ $\mu$m), see Fig.~\ref{fig:snap_shot}.
 The capsule is made by an elastic membrane, separating two Newtonian fluids, which satisfy the incompressible Navier--Stokes equations, and have the same density $\rho$ but different viscosity (inside) $\mu_1$ and (outside) $\mu_0$.
-The membrane is elastic, modeled as an isotropic and hyperelastic material based on the Skalak constitutive law~\citep{Skalak1973}, with surface shear elastic modulus $G_s$.
-For instance, the surface shear elastic modulus is equal to $G_s$ = 4 $\mu$N/m when considering the human red blood cells~\cite{Takeishi2014, Takeishi2019JFM}.
-The flow in the channel is sustained by a uniform pressure gradient $\nabla p_0$, which can be related to the maximum fluid velocity in the channel as $\nabla p_0 = - 4 \mu_0 V_\mathrm{max}^\infty/R^2$.
-The pulsation is instead given by a superimposed sinusoidal function, such that the total pressure gradient is
+The membrane is modeled as an isotropic and hyperelastic material following the Skalak constitutive (SK) law~\citep{Skalak1973}.
+In particular, the strain energy $w$ of the SK law is given by

+where $G_s$ is the surface shear elastic modulus, $C$ is a dimensionless material coefficient that measures the resistance to the area dilation, $I_1 (= \lambda_1^2 + \lambda_2^2 - 2)$ and $I_2 (= \lambda_1^2 \lambda_2^2 -1 = J_s^2 - 1)$ are the first and second invariants of the Green-Lagrange strain tensor, $\lambda_i$ ($i = 1$ and $2$) are the two principal in-plane stretch ratios, and $J_s = \lambda_1 \lambda_2$ is the Jacobian, which expresses the ratio of the deformed to reference surface areas.
+The area dilation modulus of the SK law is $K_s = G_s \left( 1 + 2C \right)$~\cite{BarthesBiesel2002}.
+Bending resistance is also considered~\citep{Li2005}, with a bending modulus $k_b = 5.0 \times 10^{-19}$ J~\citep{Puig-de-Morales-Marinkovic2007}.
+In this study, the surface shear elastic modulus is determined to be $G_s$ = 4 $\mu$N/m to mimic the value found in human RBCs~\cite{Takeishi2014, Takeishi2019JFM}.
+Assuming the area incompressibility of the membrane and also following previous study by~\citep{BarthesBiesel2002}, we set as $C = 10^2$.
+These membrane parameters successfully captured the characteristic stable deformation and dynamics of RBCs both in single and multi-cellular interaction problems~\cite{Takeishi2014, Takeishi2019JFM}.